The dispassionate developer by Mark Seemann

 I realise that I didn't view the world like this when I started blogging in January 2006.
 I was driven by my passion.
 In retrospect, though, I think that I have been both privileged and fortunate.
 I'm not sure my career path is reproducible today.

 When I started blogging, it was a new-fangled thing.
-Just the fact that you blogged was enough to you get a little attention.
+Just the fact that you blogged was enough to get a little attention.
 I was in the right place at the right time.

 The same is true for Stack Overflow.
 The site was still fairly new when I started, and a lot of frequently asked questions were only asked on my watch.
 I still get upvotes on answers from 2009, because these are questions that people still ask.
 I was just lucky enough to be around the first time it was asked on the site.

-I'm also privileged by being an able-bodied man born into the middle class in one the world's richest countries.
+I'm also privileged by being an able-bodied man born into the middle class in one of the world's richest countries.
 I received a free education.
 Denmark has free health care and generous social security.
 Taking some chances with your career in such an environment isn't even reckless.
 I've worked for more than one startup.
 That's not risky here.
 Twice, I've worked for a company that went out of business; in none of those cases did I lose money.

 Yes, I've been fortunate, but my point is that you should probably not use my career as a model for yours, just as you shouldn't use those of Robert C. Martin, Kent Beck, or Martin Fowler.
 It's hardly a reproducible career path.